North Carolina State University’s Kids Club serves youth at Summer Food Service Sites and After School sites across North Carolina.

 All participants are awarded a certificate of participation at the completion of the program in addition to a jump rope, recipe and nutrition activity book.

 Group evaluation is conducted to capture behavior change related to nutrition and physical activity.

-North Carolina State University’s CATCH Kids Club curriculum was adapted from CATCH Kids Club Healthy Habits and Nutrition K-5th Grade by Lindsay Goolsby, MS, RD, LDN, Gretchen Hofing, MPH, RD, Jenelle Wass, MS, RD, LDN.
+Kids Club was developed by Lindsay Goolsby, MS, RD, LDN, Gretchen Hofing, MPH, RD, and Jenelle Wass, MS, RD, LDN.